Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 ### Heroku Security Issue During Development

 It is worth noting that when this project was started, the intial deployment was done following the above process, where automatic deployments happened whenever I pushed through Github.
 During this project, Heroku had a major security breach.
-Not only did this casue me a lot of pain for the first few days, automatic deplys were disabled and all pushes had to be done via the terminal in gitpod, by logging into my Heroku account (this was after a call to student support).
+Not only did this cause me a lot of pain for the first few days, automatic deploys were disabled and all pushes had to be done via the terminal in gitpod, by logging into my Heroku account (this was after a call to student support).
 This meant that for the rest of the project I had to deploy seperately in the terminal every time I needed to push to Heroku.
-Therefore, if at the time you are reading this, you may need to do the same and perfrom a git deply to Heroku.
+Therefore, if at the time you are reading this, you may need to do the same and perform a git deploy to Heroku.
 Please see below some additional steps that you will need to perform.

  * Login to Heroku by typing this command into the temrinal and entering your account details: 'heroku login -i'
  * Get your app name from Heroku: 'heroku apps'